sreenaths/mcp-python-sdk/docs/minimcp/README.md

 | HTTP            | Request–response | Simple REST-like message handling                                   |
 | Streamable HTTP | Bidirectional    | Advanced message handling with notifications, progress updates etc. |

+#### Stdio Transport

+MiniMCP processes each incoming message in a dedicated async task that remains active throughout the entire handler execution.
+This ensures proper resource management and allows for concurrent message processing while maintaining handler isolation.

+#### HTTP Transport
 HTTP is a subset of Streamable HTTP and does not support bidirectional (server-to-client) communication.
 However, as shown in the integration example, it can be added as an API endpoint in any Python application to host remote MCP servers.
-Importantly, it remains compatible with Streamable HTTP MCP clients.
+Importantly, it remains compatible with Streamable HTTP MCP clients (Clients can connect using the Streamable HTTP protocol)

-MiniMCP provides a `Smart Streamable HTTP` implementation that adapts to usage pattern — if the handler simply returns a message, the server replies with a normal JSON HTTP response.
-An event stream is opened only when the server needs to push notifications to the client.
-To keep things simple and stateless, the current implementation uses polling to keep the stream alive.
-Resumability in case of connection loss could be implemented in a future iteration.
+#### Streamable HTTP Transport

+MiniMCP provides a `Smart` Streamable HTTP implementation that uses SSE only when notifications needs to be send to the client from the server:

+- **Simple responses**: If the handler simply returns a message without sending notifications, the server replies with a normal JSON HTTP response.
+- **Event streams**: An SSE (Server-Sent Events) stream is opened **only when** the handler calls `responder.send_notification()` or `responder.report_progress()` _(More would be supported in the future)_.
+- **Stateless design**: Uses polling provided by Starlette EventSourceResponse to maintain an SSE connection.
+- **Future enhancement**: Resumability in case of connection loss could be implemented in a future iteration _(Probably using something like Redis Streams)_, and make polling optional.

 Check out [the Math MCP examples](../../examples/minimcp/math_mcp/) to see how each transport can be used.